Ekkehard-Schulze/precision-temperature-logger/README.md

 quality polyepoxide (cured epoxy resin).

 2. The main printed circuit board must be coated for water resistance if used in humid conditions.
-We applied the acrylic protective lacquer "PLASTIK 70" from https://www.kontaktchemie.com to operate the device in a 4 °C incubator.
+We applied the acrylic protective lacquer "PLASTIK 70" from https://www.kontaktchemie.com to operate the device in a 4&nbsp;°C incubator.

 2. Take note that TMP117 product versions TMP117N and TMP117M are slightly
 less accurate than TMP117A.